LoupVaillant/Monocypher-Handshake/README.md

 be sent to the recipient.

-`crypto_handshake_accept()` reads the third message, authenticates the sender, and generates the session key.
+`crypto_handshake_accept()` reads the third message, authenticates the sender (and get their public key), and generates the session key.

 One way handshake